 I called my local auto body shop to ask how much it would cost to replace at least the driver's side mirror.
 When I heard "$200" for just the one mirror, I knew I had to do this myself.

-I went online on Amazon.com and found "aftermarket" side mirrors, which were just like the ones I had, only black instead of the original color of my car.
-These were only about $15 - the shipping was actually just as much as the mirrors themselves, so I paid $60 for both mirrors.
-Check out the Amazon results at the bottom of this Hub.
+I went on Amazon.com and found aftermarket side mirrors that were just like the ones I had, only black instead of the original color of my car.
+These were only about $15.
+The shipping was actually just as much as the mirrors themselves, so I paid $60 for both mirrors.

 These tips will apply to Toyota Camry cars years 1997-2001.
 Some cars have mirrors with wires that extend out, which you will need to attach to the door.
-This was the case for mine; for those without the wires, it is much easier to attach the mirror because you don't need to remove the door panel from the inside of the door.
+This was the case for my car.
+For those without the wires, it is much easier to attach the mirror because you don't need to remove the door panel from the inside of the door.

 - To loosen the door panel to access the wiring, remove the screws around the panel with the Phillips screwdriver.
 You only need to remove a few to access the wiring.